NicolasRochat/NicolasRochat.github.io/index.md

 ## Goal

-&nbsp;&nbsp;&nbsp;&nbsp; This projects aims to give adice to new brewers and show if they should install themselves in a crowded city or in the calm countryside.
+&nbsp;&nbsp;&nbsp;&nbsp; This projects aims to give advice to new brewers and indicate if they should install themselves in a crowded city or in the calm countryside.
 A look will also be given into beer styles and what are differences can be found between beer crafted in urban area and in rural area.

 ## Research questions